Top of page

 • Transfer courses earned from another Regionally Accredited Institution are not valid until they have been officially evaluated and grades have been posted on PCC transcripts.
 If transferring courses, please see Transfer to Pima.

-• Students must complete the National League of Nursing Pre-Admission Examination for RN applicants (NLN PAX-RN).
+• Students must complete the National League for Nursing (NLN) Nursing Entrance Exam with Proctor360.

-• Students may take the NLN PAX-RN once every 6 months.
+• Students may take the NLN Nursing Entrance Exam two times a year.
 Each exam is good for one year from the date the student took the exam.

-• The NLN Student Guide will provide you with everything you need to create your NLN account, schedule your exam, take your actual test and access your scores.
-For purchasing study material and the NLN PAX Exam – Proctor360, view our PCC Student NLN Guide.
+• The NLN Student Guide offers comprehensive instructions on creating your NLN account, scheduling your exam, taking the test, and accessing your scores.
+For information on purchasing study materials and the NLN Nursing Entrance Exam – Proctor360, please refer to our PCC Student NLN Guide.

 • Once prerequisite coursework is complete and the application window opens, students can apply through the MyPima application portal.